Quantum Break: Story

 The game's story was written by a team of three full-time writers along with Lake, with a goal of making it "believable".
 As a result, the team drew numerous inspirations from pop culture and included various references to films like Inception and Interstellar.
 The team was also inspired by The Matrix, The Terminator, Back to the Future, Primer, Looper, and other films.
 The game's story was described as "complicated", and Louden had to create a chart for the team to keep track of the story progression.
 Lake described the game as Remedy's most ambitious project and the "ultimate Remedy game", since the team learnt from Alan Wake and attempted to refine the formula.
 As in Alan Wake, the game's theme revolves around family.
 Lake also drew inspiration from the pacing and plot twists of TV shows, and hoped that the game's story would be unpredictable.
 He also reinterpreted familiar film clichés in an attempt to make dated ideas fresh again.
 To add dimensions, the team took inspirations from postmodern literature and included many self-references, such as a standalone TV show called Alan Wake's Return.
+Quantum Break was designed to have mainstream appeal, with Lake describing it as "Remedy’s summer blockbuster movie".

 The game's "junction point" concept was created by Louden.
 There are approximately 40 variations in the game TV show, triggered by "quantum ripples", which unlock deleted scenes and give players additional insight on the story, and junction points.
 The player plays part of the game as Paul Serene and makes decisions as him at these points.
 Inspired by Die Hard, the writers hoped that this approach would allow them to create a complex villain with depth.
 According to Louden, the story characters are not "black and white", and depending on the player's perspective, players will feel sympathy for the villain and feel torn when making the choices.
 Junction points were a tool used by Remedy to add replayability to the game, unlocking alternate content and changing the state of the world, and the gameplay segments remain identical regardless of players' choices.